 9. Is there a list of retailers/ distributors authorized to sell Cannabinoid Drugs?

 10. Are there proposals for reform or significant change to the regulation of Cannabinoid Drugs?

 Yes.
-There are three bills in Congress that may significantly modify the regulation of Cannabinoid Drugs in Argentina, namely:
+There are some bills in Congress that may significantly modify the regulation of Cannabinoid Drugs in Argentina: